aleRizzolo/HealthScan/README.md

 # SeaScan

 Internet of Things has revolutionized the way we monitor environment.
 IoT technology allows us to collect and analyze data in real-time to track all the metrics of the environment around us.
 This data allows a better awareness by the people about the ecosystem in wich they are <br>
-This project aims to create an easy way on how to collect and access those informations.

 ## Table of Contents
 - [Overview](#overview)<br>